cl91/NeptuneOS/docs/Developer-Guide.md

 The `Irp::AssociatedIrp` union has been dissolved and its `IrpCount` member has been removed.
 Drivers do not need to set it.
 Counting the number of associated IRPs is done automatically by the system when forwarding the master IRP.
+Drivers must call `IoCallDriver` on all associated IRPs before calling `IoCallDriver` on the master IRP, so that all associated IRPs are correctly accounted for.

 As a consequence, accessing the system buffer for buffered IO is now done with `Irp->SystemBuffer` rather than `Irp->AssociatedIrp.SystemBuffer`.
 Likewise, change `Irp->AssociatedIrp.MasterIrp` to `Irp->MasterIrp`.

 ##### `CcFlushCache`